Methodology (How this checker works)

 This site is an evidence-based compliance checker for visa insurance requirements.

 We do not guess.
 We do not provide legal advice.
+When information is missing, we show UNKNOWN.

 1) What we measure